zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/getting-started.md

     public DbSet<Book> Books { get; set; }
 }
 ```
-In EF Core, the DbContext has a virtual method called `OnConfiguring` will get called internally by EF Core.
+In EF Core, the `DbContext` has a virtual method called `OnConfiguring` that will get called internally by EF Core.

- - It will pass in an `optionsBuilder` instance, which can be used to configure options for the `DbContext`.
+ - It will pass in an `DbContextOptionsBuilder` instance, which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has the `UseSqlServer` method, which expects a connection string as a parameter.
+ - The `DbContextOptionsBuilder` has the `UseSqlServer` method, which expects a connection string as a parameter.

 ## Create Database